stav/sirem/data/dumps/SUPABASE_DUMP_README.md

 # Supabase Data Dump

-This script allows you to export all your Supabase data to JSON files for backup or migration purposes.
+The `dump-data` script allows you to export all your Supabase data to JSON files for backup or migration purposes.

 ## Prerequisites